stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

    functions/methods, describe (briefly) why you like them.**

    We'll be evaluating the code overall, but this gives us valuable added context for grading, especially when there is so much variation between projects.
-No script is perfect and there are always bits you're more or less satisfied with; it's a useful skill to evaluate where your strengths (and weaknesses) are.
+No script is perfect, and there are always bits you're more or less satisfied with; it's a useful skill to evaluate where your strengths (and weaknesses) are.
 You are only required to write (at least) 3 functions/methods; if you only wrote 3 total, then those 3 are the ones you're most proud of!